tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/approximate-matching.md

 ---
-title: "Propensity Score Matching"
+title: "Propensity Score Matching: A Method for Approximate Matching"
-description: "Matching is used to create comparable groups in observational studies, helping to mitigate the effects of confounding variables and estimate causal effects."
+description: "Explore Approximate and especially Propensity Score Matching, where units are paired based on similar (but not identical) characteristics to create comparable groups in observational studies."
 keywords: "matching, propensity, score, causal, inference, effect,regression, R, exact, approximate"
 draft: false
 weight: 2